tinuzz/traxx/README.md

   the database accordingly

-It has only been tested with MySQL, but since it utilizes SQLAlchemy for all database operations, it should be easy to port to PostgreSQL, for example.
+It has only been tested with MySQL, but since it utilizes SQLAlchemy for all atabase operations, it should be easy to port to PostgreSQL, for example.

 It uses several external Python modules:
 - sqlalchemy for database access